 At the dawn of the 2000s, Aron & Aron (1997) introduced the concept of Sensory Processing Sensitivity (SPS) to describe an increased sensitivity to internal and external stimuli, along with a tendency to process stimuli and information more strongly and deeply.
 It refers to a personality trait that is characterized by deeper cognitive processing of stimuli, a tendency to overstimulation, a heightened emotional reactivity and empathy, and an increased awareness of environmental subtleties (34–36).

 According to another model, the neurophysiological model of sensory integration, sensory processing is defined as the neurological process that allows the individual to perceive, process, modulate and interpret sensory input from the environment in order to adapt their behavior (24).
-This dynamic, self-regulatory process enables the brain adjusts to adjust the intensity, degree, and quality of behavioral responses to meet environmental demands.
+This dynamic, self-regulatory process enables the brain to adjust the intensity, degree, and quality of behavioral responses to meet environmental demands.
 From this perspective hypersensitivity is viewed as a consequence of amplified sensory processing, and hyposensitivity is a consequence of diminished sensory processing.

 Dunn’s model, based on sensory integration, focuses on the relationship between a person's "neurological threshold ", which refers to the level of stimulation required to elicit behavior, and behavioral responses resulting from self-regulatory strategies (25,37,38).
 These "neurological thresholds" exist on a continuum from low to high.
 A low threshold indicates that very little stimulation is required to perceive a stimulus, while a high threshold indicates that a significant level of stimulation is required to reach the threshold and be perceived.
 Behavioral responses express a reaction that either aligns with or counteracts the neurological threshold, aiming to maintain homeostasis.
 Consequently, individuals use different behavioral strategies to manage their level of responsiveness to sensory inputs.
 According to this definition, extreme sensory processing refers to an unusual sensitivity to sensory stimuli, which can manifest as either heightened or diminished responsiveness.
 This can present as an amplification or intolerance to various stimuli, including sounds, lights, textures, tastes, smells, and physical sensations (39).